mcanela-iese/DataScience/3. NumPy and Pandas/README.md

 Slicing works in 1d arrays as in lists.
 For instance, `arr1[1:3]` would extract an array containing `'b'` and `'c'`.
 The same applies to 2d arrays, but we need two indexes within the square brackets.
 The first index selects the rows, and the second index the columns.

 Subarrays can also be extracted by means of expressions.
-For instance, the first row of `arr2` can be extracted with:
+For instance,

 `arr2[arr2[:, 1] > 0, :]`

+returns a subarray which contains the first row of `arr2`.
 This is easier to manage in Pandas data frames, where rows and columns have names, than in NumPy 2d arrays.
 So, there is more detail below.

 ### The package Pandas